-The REDI Act has passed in the House and was introduced last year by Rep. Brian Babin, R-Texas, who is a dentist.
+The REDI Act was introduced last year by Rep. Brian Babin, R-Texas, who is a dentist.
 A Senate companion measure was introduced Feb.
 16 by Sens.
 Jacky Rosen, D-Nev., and John Boozman, R-Ark.
 It will be among the bills the ADA and the American Student Dental Association will be advocating for during the ADA Dentist and Student Lobby Day on March 20-22 in Washington.

 The New Dentist News spoke with Dr. Cohen Schlemmer to learn more about her career path, student loan journey and why it’s important for other dentists to urge Congress to pass the REDI Act.

 NDN: What led you in your career path to pursue a residency program?
 How will this program help you achieve your professional goals?